 Saint Sergius of Nurma was originally from Greece, and traveled from Mt.
-Athos in order to converse with St Sergius of Radonezh (September 25) and to ask his advice on spiritual matters, even though he himself was already an experienced Elder.
+Athos in order to converse with Saint Sergius of Radonezh (September 25) and to ask his advice on spiritual matters, even though he himself was already an experienced Elder.

-After spending some time with the great man, St Sergius went to the Vologda region near the river Nurma, a tributary of the river Obnora in order to live in solitude.
+After spending some time with the great man, Saint Sergius went to the Vologda region near the river Nurma, a tributary of the river Obnora in order to live in solitude.
 Soon, monks and laymen came to join him, attracted by the holiness of his life.
-In time, about forty ascetics joined St Sergius in the wilderness.
+In time, about forty ascetics joined Saint Sergius in the wilderness.
 He established a monastery and built a church dedicated to the Transfiguration of the Lord.

-St Sergius was twice attacked by bands of thieves.
+Saint Sergius was twice attacked by bands of thieves.
 The first time they almost beat him to death.
 The second time they were driven off by the power of his prayers.

-St Sergius fell asleep in the Lord on October 7, 1412 at an advanced age.
+Saint Sergius fell asleep in the Lord on October 7, 1412 at an advanced age.